Skip to main content

 Lunch

-UCSF Talk: UC CLAA Presents: Presents: Student/Community Clinics — From Legacy to Leadership
+UCSF Talk: UC CLAA Presents "Student/Community Clinics — From Legacy to Leadership"

-UC Chicanx Latinx Alumni Association Presents: Student/Community Clinics — From Legacy to Leadership in Community Care.
-UC alumni who were once involved in student-run clinics come together to reflect on a legacy of community care—the enduring impact of the Chicano Health movement.
+University of California alumni who previously were involved in student-run clinics will come together to reflect on a legacy of community care — the enduring impact of UC’s Chicano Health Movement.
 Rooted in service to Latinx communities, student clinics were formative spaces where hands-on care, accountability to community, and collective leadership shaped alumni who now lead in health equity as clinicians, researchers, and advocates.
-Open to all, this session explores how these early clinic experiences created health equity leaders—and why sustaining student/community clinics remains essential to advancing equitable care for future generations.
+Open to all Alumni Weekend attendees, this session explores how these early clinic experiences created health equity leaders — and why sustaining student/community clinics remains essential to advancing equitable care for future generations.

 Talk